Almost everybody eats Alaska Pollock but hardly anybody knows what they’re eating. Alaska Pollock is known as the fish that doesn’t get any respect.

-As far as the nutritional value of pollock, like salmon, tuna and cod, it is a good source of lean protein and low in saturated fat.
-All of these fish are also a good source of vitamin B12, phosphorous, and selenium.
+As far as the nutritional value of pollock, like salmon, tuna and cod, it’s a good source of lean protein and is low in saturated fat.
+All of these fish are also a good source of vitamin B12, phosphorus and selenium.

 Salmon is the highest in omega 3 fat, which is one of the best reasons for eating fish.
-But it is also important to consider how the fish is prepared, because if it is deep fried, it is high in fat and not a very healthy choice as compared to baking or grilling.
+But it’s also important to consider how the fish is prepared, because if it’s deep fried, it’s high in fat and not a very healthy choice as compared to baking or grilling.
 And remember that canned tuna is usually high in sodium.

-Pollock is as healthy a fish choice as cod and tuna except it is often served fried, which would negate the benefit of eating fish as your protein choice.
-And Alaska Pollock, not deep fried, is the better value whitefish.
+Pollock is as healthy a fish choice as cod and tuna except it’s often served fried, which would negate the benefit of eating fish as your protein choice.
+If Alaska Pollock isn’t deep fried, it’s the better value whitefish.